 We all make mistakes, but when it comes to something as complex as international travel, we can make mistakes without even trying.
 Some traveler mistakes are quick to fix and easily forgotten, others can be expensive, time-consuming, and even disastrous.
 Here’s a list of some common mistakes international travelers make and some great travel tips for how you can avoid them.

-Did you know that many countries require your passport to valid for at least six months after your return?
+Many countries require your passport to be valid for at leastsix monthsafteryour return.
 If you go through customs with a passport that is soon to expire, you may be turned away.

-Check the passport regulations for both your home country and your destination countries well in advance of your trip – getting a new passport can take months.
+Travel tip: Check the passport regulations for both your home country and your destination countries well in advance of your trip getting a new passport can take months.

 2. Forgetting to Buy Travel Insurance